Woolworths (United Kingdom): New Cross, London

 Many branches of Woolworths suffered severe bomb damage and even destruction during the Luftwaffe attacks in the early part of the Second World War.
-However it was towards the end of the war that the largest civilian loss of life due to direct enemy fire in Britain during the conflict occurred when, at lunchtime on 25 November 1944, a German V-2 rocket fell on a packed Woolworths store in New Cross Road, killing 168 people (including 15 children), injuring 122 others and razing the building to the ground.
-The neighbouring London Co-operative Society store was also demolished in the attack.

-The store was especially busy as news of a delivery of hard-to-obtain saucepans generated huge crowds, many of whom were queueing outside the store at the time of the rocket's impact.
+However, it was towards the end of the war that the largest civilian loss of life due to direct enemy fire in Britain during the conflict occurred when, at lunchtime on 25 November 1944, a German V-2 rocket fell on a packed Woolworths shop in New Cross Road, killing 168 people (including 15 children), injuring 122 others and razing the building to the ground.
+The neighbouring London Co-operative Society shop was also demolished in the attack.
+The shop was especially busy as news of a delivery of hard-to-obtain saucepans generated huge crowds, many of whom were queueing outside at the time of the rocket's impact.

-Planning and economic restrictions after the war meant Woolworths did not build a replacement store on the site until 1960; this closed in 1984.
+Planning and economic restrictions after the war meant Woolworths did not build a replacement shop on the site until 1960; this closed in 1984.
 It was reported that some employees there felt the building was haunted.

 Lewisham Council and Woolworths erected a plaque on the site commemorating those who died that day.
-There is now an Iceland store on the site.
+There is now an Iceland supermarket on the site.

 Fire safety

-During the period from 1971 to 1981 a series of fires occurred in Woolworths premises which brought into sharp focus the company's complacent attitude towards fire safety, a policy which culminated in a number of fatalities.
+During the period from 1971 to 1981, a series of fires occurred in Woolworths premises which brought into sharp focus the company's complacent attitude towards fire safety, a policy which culminated in a number of fatalities.